Safe country of origin

 To date, the authorities have not introduced legislation that allows for the national designation of safe countries of origin for the purposes of examining applications for international protection in line with Annex I of the Directive.

-According to the information available to CPR, SEF does not have a list of safe countries of origin as a matter of administrative guidance and the concept is not used in practice as a ground for channelling asylum applications into an accelerated procedure.
+According to the information provided by SEF to CPR, in previous years, SEF did not have a list of safe countries of origin as a matter of administrative guidance and the concept was not used in practice as a ground for channelling asylum applications into an accelerated procedure.

 [1] Article 2(1)(q) Asylum Act.